 However there are no side-effects by increasing magnesium from our food; and it's a good thing to do anyway.
 It just might help prevent migraine headaches.

 Bernard Preston is a wellness-nut and proud of it.
-I do not like pain and I have no desire to see my patients drop dead twenty years before their time with preventable diseases.
+He does not like pain and has no desire to see his patients drop dead twenty years before their time with preventable diseases.
 Magnesium heart is for all of us.

 Did you get that Tufts' research?
 Only 50% of Americans reach the RDA for magnesium.

-More spinach and kale, plenty of freshly cracked pecan-nuts and fish at least twice a week; and, dare I suggest it, your own homemade low GI bread.
+More spinach and kale, plenty of freshly cracked pecan-nuts and fish at least twice a week is needed; and dare I suggest it, your own homemade low GI bread.
 It takes me just five minutes daily to mill the flour and mix the dough.
 Five hours later you have the perfect loaf, rich in magnesium and many other nutrients.

 Is that too much to ask to save yourself from a triple-bypass and injecting yourself four times a day with insulin?